milindchavan12/SOLID/README.md

 Now to have substitutability work, child classes must not :
 1. Remove Base class behaviour
 2. Violate Base class invariants

+The Liskov Principle is implemented in "Solid.Liskov" Project